vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 Enhanced runtime powers
 -----------------------

-In an earlier article on beginning the process of breaking up a long vimrc into a .vim runtime directory, we hinted at a few more specific possibilities for leveraging the runtime directory structure, but did not go into any detail:
+In [an earlier article][ea] on beginning the process of breaking up a long [vimrc][rc] into a `~/.vim` runtime directory, we hinted at a few more specific possibilities for leveraging the runtime directory structure, but did not go into any detail:

 1. Preventing specific code in the stock runtime directory from running
 2. Writing custom compiler definitions
 3. Automatically loading functions only when they’re called

-In this followup article, we’ll go through each of these, further demonstrating how you can use the `'runtimepath'` structure and logic to your benefit.
+In this followup article, we’ll go through each of these, further demonstrating how you can use the [`'runtimepath'`][ro] structure and logic to your benefit.

 That’s nice, but it’s wrong
 ---------------------------